How to Travel Overland in South America

 I have always been fascinated by the idea of crossing South America by road.
 Long before my first visit to this vast continent, I enjoyed following the Pan-American highway with my finger on the map, until I reached its end at the southern tip of Chile.
 I followed with equal interest the course of the Transamazonian highway, as it dissected the Brazilian Amazon from east to west.
-However, during my first yearlong stay in South America I discovered that road travel on this vast continent is not as easy as the maps suggest.
-This article is for those travelers in South America who plan to see the continent mainly by overland travel, and will build upon my own experiences to help you plan an enjoyable and safe trip.
+However, during my first yearlong stay in South America I discovered that road travel on this vast continent is not as easy as maps suggest.
+We have written this for those travelers in South America who plan to see the continent mainly through overland travel and will build upon our experiences to help you plan an enjoyable and safe trip.

 About the Roads

-Expect road conditions to deteriorate in remote areas and poor countries or regions, even though your map may indicate a major highway.
-If you plan on long-distance road travel, the geography of the region will tell you a lot about what road conditions to expect.
-The Andean mountains, the vast Amazon basin, and extensive flood pains in low-lying areas are formidable obstacles to road construction, and road travel remains a significant challenge in these parts of South America to this day.
+Expect road conditions to deteriorate in remote areas and developing countries or regions, even though your map may indicate a major highway.
+If you plan on long-distance road travel, the geography of the region will tell you a lot about the type of road conditions to expect.
+The Andean mountains, the vast Amazon basin, and extensive flood plains in low-lying areas are formidable obstacles to road construction, and road travel can be a significant challenge in these parts of South America to this day.
 Roads are regularly destroyed by rock and landslides in the mountains, and in the low-lying areas, roads are washed out and become impassable during the rainy season.

 South America by Bus

-Bus travel is the most common form of public transportation in South America, both for short-distance and long-distance travel.
-Wherever there is a road, you can travel there by bus, shared minivan or truck.
-Be prepared however, as the quality of bus travel varies enormously depending on the route, the region, and the country in which you are traveling.
+Bus travel is the most common form of public transportation in South America, both for short- and long-distance travel.
+Wherever there is a road, you can travel there by bus, shared minivan, or truck.
+Be prepared, however, as the quality of bus travel varies enormously depending on the route, region, and country in which you are traveling.

 In the more developed countries of South America, such as Argentina, Brazil, Chile, and Uruguay, bus travel can safely be called the best in all of the Americas.
-Air Travel is still expensive for most South Americans, and most travelers take the bus, often on long-distance and overnight routes.
+Air travel is still expensive for the majority of South Americans and most travelers take the bus, often on long-distance and overnight routes.
 Since competition is fierce between bus companies, the level of comfort and service is an important factor to attract customers.
-On popular routes between major cities you often have the choice of several different travel categories, from conventional to luxury class, and you will be able to travel in comfortable and quiet double-decker buses, with reclining seats, clean bathrooms, meals, onboard movies, and direct service.
+On popular routes between major cities, you often have the choice between several different comfort categories, from conventional to luxury class, and you will have the option to travel in comfortable and quiet double-decker buses with reclining seats, clean bathrooms, meals, onboard movies, and direct service.

-If you decide to travel by bus, I suggest bringing a good road map, so you can get an idea about where you are.
-Make your trip as comfortable as possible.
-Bring a small pillow or sweater to use as a pillow, and take along some snacks, reading materials, a music player and earplugs, if you are concerned about noise on an overnight bus ride.
+If you decide to travel by bus, I suggest bringing a good road map.
+It is almost always a good idea to know where you are.
+Obviously, if you have a smartphone or laptop available and charged, you can make use of the technology and tools available, assuming you have reception and connectivity.
+But be prepared to make your trip as comfortable as possible.
+Bring a small pillow or sweater to use as a pillow.
+Take along some snacks, reading materials, a music player, and earplugs, if you are concerned about noise on an overnight bus ride.
 Get off the bus at every stop and stretch your legs.
-The confined seats often make long-distance travel very uncomfortable.

 South America by Train

 Railroads on this vast continent are mostly a relic of a past era of glory.
 Many of them were built in the late 19th century in order to demonstrate a country’s modernity and progress, but little remains of these railroads today.
-With the exception of commuter trains, few railroads in South America today are a vital part of public transportation.
+Except for commuter trains, few railroads in South America today are a vital part of public transportation.
 Train travel in South America is mostly limited to commuter trains in metropolitan areas.
 Overland routes are often outmoded and very slow, with an aging running stock of trains and badly maintained rails.

-Paul Theroux’s memorable travel tale "The Old Patagonia Express," which described traveling from Boston to the tip of South America by train, describes more hardship, unexpected adventures and delays than most travelers would care for.
-Still, there are some notable exceptions, and Peru, Chile and Argentina maintain several long-distance railways, some of which are very scenic.
-Among the most memorable train rides are the trip up the Andes from Lima to Cuzco and the journey from Cuzco to Machu Picchu.
-But for the most part, railroads in South America today are dedicated to transporting ore, timber and grain to the nearest port and do not offer passenger service.
+Paul Theroux’s memorable travel tale, "The Old Patagonia Express," described traveling from Boston to the tip of South America by train.
+There was far more hardship, unexpected adventures, and delays than most travelers desired.
+Nevertheless, there are currently some notable exceptions.
+Peru, Chile, and Argentina maintain several long-distance railways, some of which are very scenic.
+Among the most memorable train rides include the trip up the Andes from Lima to Cuzco.
+The journey from Cuzco to Machu Picchu is something everyone should try once.
+But for the most part, railroads in South America today are dedicated to transporting ore, timber, and grain to the nearest port and do not offer passenger service.
 Railway travel in South America is therefore mostly for the weekend railroad aficionado.
-The few short historic routes in South America, are often operated by old steam engines.
+The few short historic routes in South America are often operated by old steam engines.